- As low as $154/Night

 Beaufort is a historic southern town surrounded by sea islands.
 The intra-coastal waterway, the Atlantic Ocean and a myriad of rivers and creeks wrap the islands with sunrises and sunsets unlike any other.
 It was named “best modest southern town” by southern living, “southern dream town” by Garden & Gun, “6 terrific towns on the water” by money magazine, and “American's happiest town” by coastal living magazine

 Henry chambers waterfront park winds along the glistening Beaufort River with a vista of marsh islands and waterways.
-Horse-drawn carriages transport through yesteryear in “the point”, an antebellum neighborhood where handsome mansions stand beneath moss-strewn oaks.
+Horse-drawn carriages transport through yesteryear in “the point”, an antebellum neighborhood where opulent mansions stand beneath moss-strewn oaks.
 Excellent eateries and boutique one-of-a-kind stores line historic bay street.
 Whether its fresh seafood, southern-style cooking or Gullah cuisine, there is a wide selection of local eateries to choose from.
 For the past quarter of a century Beaufort has served as the backdrop for many major motion photos, including Forrest Gump, the Big Chill, the Prince of Tides, and the Great Santini.

 The waterfront and pier home are all available to guests.
 A full- service marina is located 1/4 mile from the property on Factory Creek.
 Animals may be allowed under special circumstances.